12 typical mistakes Polish people make when they speak English

 HOW DO POLISH LEARNERS OF ENGLISH FAre IN THE AREAS OF PHONOLOGY, GRAMMAR, WORD ORDER AND VOCABULARY CHOICE?

-Before we look at ten typical mistakes Polish people make when they speak English, let’s first of all dive into a general overview of some of the phonological, grammatical and lexical differences between Polish and English.
+Before we look at 12 typical mistakes Polish people make when they speak English, let’s first of all dive into a general overview of some of the phonological, grammatical and lexical differences between Polish and English.

 Phonology

+The most common errors Polish learners of English make are not just grammatical and lexical, but also phonological.
 Polish learners of English at elementary levels must despair at the inconsistent relationship between spelling and pronunciation.

 Stress